mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 - [Thank you!](#thank-you)

 # Introduction
-* This is an ESP32 Arduino/IDF library for HUB75 / HUB75E RGB LED panels.
+* This is an ESP32 Arduino/IDF library for HUB75 / HUB75E connection based RGB LED panels.
-* This library 'out of the box' (mostly) supports HUB75 panels where TWO rows/lines are updated in parallel... referred to as 'two scan' panels within this library's documentation.
+* This library 'out of the box' (mostly) supports HUB75 panels where simple TWO rows/lines are updated in parallel... referred to as 'two scan' panels within this documentation.
-* 'Four scan' panels are also supported - but please refer to the Four Scan Panel example.
+* 'Four scan' panels are also supported - but please refer to the Four Scan Panel example sketch.
-* The library uses the DMA functionality provided by the ESP32's 'LCD Mode' for faster output.
+* The library uses the DMA functionality provided by the ESP32's 'LCD Mode' for fast data output.

 ## Features
 -  **Low CPU overhead** - Pixel data is sent directly with the use of hardware-backed DMA, no CPU involvement